 ‘My Friend Ernest’ (illust.
 Hannah Sommerville) released in 2016 and was shortlisted for the Speech Pathology Australia awards.
 In 2018 'My Friend Ernest' will be released in the United Kingdom.

 Emma's visual and written work has recently been published in the international journal 'Westerly.
-She is currently working on her first middle grade novel.
+She is currently working on her first young adult novel.